 Antibiotics help to reduce the risk of infection after the egg retrieval procedure.

 Medication is an essential part of the egg donation process, so there’s no way around it.
+Most fertility medications are administered via subcutaneous injection.
+The injections are inserted just underneath the skin into the fatty tissue above your muscle.

-You should also be aware that higher amounts of hormones in the body can cause similar effects to PMS.
+Higher amounts of hormones in the body can cause similar effects to PMS.
 You may experience mood swings, a little weight gain, tender breasts, bloating, and headaches.

-Why are injections needed?
+Why are Injections Needed?

-First, injections deliver drugs readily into the bloodstream, which is much more effective than oral medication.
+Injections deliver drugs readily into the bloodstream, which is much more effective than oral medication.

 Also, follicle-stimulating hormone (FSH) is a protein, just like insulin, so it can’t be taken orally.
 Proteins are broken down in the digestive system, so it’s not possible for them to be taken as an oral medication.